 No, general liability is not required by law, but it is best to check with your local business authority to see if it is required for licensing.
 CGL is often required when a business contracts with another party.
 In those situations, you will need to produce a COI.

 CGL offers protection from claims of negligence against your business.
-Areas of focus for protection are property damage, bodily injury and personal injury, and reputational harm.
-The insurance will work to handle associated costs, including legal fees, to resolve the claims.
+Areas of focus for protection are property damage, bodily and personal injury, and reputational harm.
+The insurance will work to handle associated costs, including legal fees, and resolve the claims.

 General liability insurance costs can range from $170 to $13,000 annually.
 This wide range in the premium is due to the inherent risks of different industries.
 For example, a photographer can expect to pay $200 to $800 for CGL, while an HVAC technician may have to spend up to $13,000 annually for liability.

 Yes.
 While general liability is a core business policy, it is not the only one a business should consider or may be required to hold.
-There are lots of different types of small business insurance; for instance, workers’ compensation is required in nearly every state.
+Many types of small business insurance; for instance, workers’ compensation is required in nearly every state.
 Review your business needs to determine which ones are right for your company.

 Bottom Line